ErwanH29/Team-B-Millisecond-Pulsars/README.md

 - This script takes the positional and velocity coordinates of any object and rotates it into the galactocentric frame
 - We still need to figure out how to manipulate the velocity coordinates into the galactocentric frame - issues with unit manipulations

+**evol.py**
+- This script traces the evolution of the neutron stars over time as it moves across the galactic systems and gets shot out at some arbitrary velocity.

 **galpot_init.py**
 - This script defines the SMC and LMC class potentials.
 Potentials based on different papers and following various models to make the gravitational field felt by pulsars all the more intricate.